Charles Awurum: Career

-Awrum started out acting in his church as well as his school so as of the time of graduation from college, he was already a good and versatile actor, he came into Nollywood taking only 'serious' roles, he later at a point in his career decided to do only comedy roles which in initial stage and conception of this idea, he was denied due to his "mean looks".
+Awurum started out acting in his church as well as his school so that by the time of graduation from college, he was already a good and versatile actor.
+He came into Nollywood taking only 'serious' roles, he later at a point in his career decided to do only comedy roles which in initial stage and conception of this idea, he was denied due to his "mean looks".

 Endorsement deals

 In 2014, Awurum became a brand ambassador for multinational telecommunications company Globacom owned by Nigerian businessman Mike Adenuga.

 Hosting award shows

 The 2016 'Award of Excellence', organized by Magic Lens Africa Film Academy Awards (MAFAA), was hosted by Charles Awurum.

 Personal life

 Awurum has been married since 2005 and has 3 children.
 He is of the opinion that God will punish all those that fail to vote in the upcoming 2023 general election.
+He grew up in a family of 10 Children although 3 died.
+His Father worked in Nigeria Port Authority (NPA) before he died.
+Charles is a Veteran.